How Does Unpermitted Work Affect Home Value?

 What Are the Pros and Cons of Making Repairs?

-When deciding if you should fix unpermitted work before selling your home, it’s wise to weigh both the advantages and disadvantages.
+When deciding whether to fix unpermitted work before selling your home, it’s wise to weigh the advantages and disadvantages.
 Fixing these issues can reduce risks and help with potential buyer concerns and appraisal matters.
 Addressing them may enhance the property’s appeal and build buyer confidence.

 Pros: